nida78/wp-wiki-tooltip/README.md

 ## Can I use any Wiki installation as base for my tooltips?

 Sure, as long as the used installation provides an API structured like the [API of MediaWiki](https://www.mediawiki.org/wiki/API:Main_page "see API of MediaWiki") it will work perfectly.
 You can use one of the public Wikipedias or setup your own Wiki URL.

+## Can I use several Wikis at the same time within my WordPress?

+Since version 1.4.0 the plugin provides the opportunity to manage multiple Wiki URLs!
+The wanted Wiki can be chosen via an attribute in the shortcode.

 ## Am I able to style the links to Wiki pages in another way than all other links in the blog?